veracity/veracity-documentation/sections/marketplace/sellingyourproduct/paidservices.md

 ## Delivering the purchased service

 Once the purchase is completed you can decide to deliver the service yourself or through our Veracity “My services” landing page.
 The second option should be preferred as it ensures consistent user experience and secure access with the same Veracity sign-in solution.
 You can also deliver data set, through our “My data” page.
-In addition, we offer a “User management” solution to support purchases of multi-user licenses.
+In addition, Veracity offers a “User management” solution to support purchases of multi-user licenses.
 In this webpage, admin users can share and manage licenses, inviting new users into a service.

 A manual process for giving access to customers is also possible.
 You can offer your customers automatic or manual access based on the plan price or payment method.
 For example, you can give automated access to customers paying by credit card and manual access to customers paying by invoice (in case of bigger contracts, and enterprise solutions).
 You may need to set up access levels inside the service.
 In such cases, Veracity provides you with messages to initiate this process.